How to Earn Qantas Green Tier After the Devaluation

 In the future, you’ll also be able to complete this objective by contributing to sustainable aviation fuel.

-To meet this requirement, you would need to book a stay at an eco-accredited hotel in Australia through Qantas Hotels.
-There are currently around 37 eligible hotels in Australia and you would just need to stay a minimum of one night.
+To meet this requirement, you would need to book a stay of at least one night at an eco-accredited hotel in Australia through Qantas Hotels.

-All Qantas Frequent Flyer members can earn 3 Qantas points per dollar for booking any hotel through Qantas Hotels.
-After achieving the Green tier, you’ll also earn an additional 150 Qantas points per night when booking an eligible eco-accredited hotel.
+All Qantas Frequent Flyer members can earn 3 Qantas Points per dollar for booking any hotel through Qantas Hotels.
+After achieving Green Tier, you’ll also earn an additional 150 Qantas Points per night when booking an eligible eco-accredited hotel.

 There are a few eligible hotels with rooms available for under $200 per night, but most are not particularly cheap.
 Therefore, this category would likely cost the most money to achieve compared to the other five Green tier earning categories.
 However, you can redeem Qantas Hotels vouchers towards a booking, including the vouchers given to Points Club members.